 To best stand out on applications and impress admissions officers, understanding the expectations of each statement is key.

-If you’re getting your grad school applications together and are unsure of which statement to write or what the differences are between the two, we’ve got you covered!
+If you’re getting your grad school applications together and are unsure of which statement to write or the differences between the two, we’ve got you covered!

 Keep reading as we outline the differences between the two statements and answer some of your frequently asked questions.

 Ultimately, both statements have similar goals.
-They both require the applicant to demonstrate why they are a great candidate for the chosen program and institute and why they should accept you into the program.
+They both require the applicant to demonstrate why they are a great candidate for the chosen program and institute and why they should be accepted into the program.

 First and foremost, ensure that you read the instructions on the school’s webpage!
 The webpage will clearly list and define what each school is asking for.
 Look at the program’s FAQ page for more information as well.